AndrewJBateman/angular-material-portfolio/README.md

 **Navbars:** Top/side navbars with page routing and working links to my CV, Github and LinkedIn profiles.
 Login nav-link only shown when on blog page.
 Not needed on side menu.

-**Home:** Top section has 2 fxFlex columns with photo and text, including a Http service to fetch my repo details from the github API.
-Angular Material cards used to display data on areas studied/worked in, using data-binding from an array of 'areas' based on an Area model.
-Replace top section with card.
+**Home:** Includes a Http service to fetch my repo details from the github API.
+Angular Material cards used to display data, using data-binding from an array of 'areas' based on an Area model.

 **Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 2 will show on a row (on a PC) before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 2 on a large screen.
 Footer includes 3 buttons: 1 routes to Project-detail page, 1 routes to github page and 1 opens the app in a browser.